 Wisdom Tooth Extraction

-Wisdom teeth usually come in during early adulthood, between the ages of 17 and 25, and they often need to be removed for the following reasons:
+Wisdom tooth extraction usually occurs during early adulthood, between the ages of 17 and 25, and they often need to be removed for the following reasons:

-- They’re at the wrong angle, putting your other teeth at risk for pain or misalignment.
+- They’re at the wrong angle, putting your other teeth at risk of pain or misalignment.

 - Your mouth isn’t big enough for another set of molars.